whatsitdottech/markdownapp/README.md

 Something happened when working through lesson "update config" or "configure styling with rebass"

 I have been back through the lessons and cannot find my error.

+I did find a way to make something show up.
+I made some formatting changes in index.js